 What Is a Performance Review?

-A performance review—also called a performance evaluation or appraisal—is a structured conversation and written record in which a manager and employee assess achievements, behaviors, and growth opportunities over a defined period.
-When supported by modern employee review systems like Confirm, the process combines quantitative metrics (OKRs, KPIs, project delivery) with qualitative insights (peer feedback, recognition patterns, and Organizational Network Analysis) to create an actionable development roadmap rather than a dreaded annual ritual.
+A performance review, also called a performance evaluation or appraisal, is a structured conversation and written record in which a manager and employee assess achievements, behaviors, and growth opportunities.
+Employee self-evaluations form a key part of this process over a defined period.
+When supported by modern employee review systems like Confirm, the process combines quantitative metrics with qualitative insights including 360-degree feedback and peer input to create an actionable development roadmap rather than a dreaded annual ritual.

 Why Performance Reviews Matter in Today’s Workplace

-1. Aligning Strategy & Execution – Regular reviews connect day‑to‑day work with company‑wide objectives, reducing misalignment that costs mid‑market firms up to 23 % of productivity.
+- Aligning Strategy & Execution – Regular reviews using structured questions connect day‑to‑day work with company‑wide objectives, reducing misalignment that costs mid‑market firms up to 23 % of productivity.

-2. Driving Engagement – Employees who receive meaningful feedback are 3× more likely to be highly engaged (Gallup).
+- Driving Engagement (supported by continuous feedback between formal reviews) – Employees who receive meaningful feedback are 3× more likely to be highly engaged (Gallup).

-3. Career Development & Retention – Clear growth plans lower regrettable attrition, especially for top hidden talent that ONA tends to reveal.
+- Career Development & Retention – Coaching-focused growth plans lower regrettable attrition, especially for top hidden talent that ONA tends to reveal.

 What Are Common Goals for Performance Reviews?